 Manufactured homes often present barriers to collecting information about insulation through direct observation.
 For instance, the small attic space above the ceiling is often inaccessible, and floor insulation is protected by a thick "belly" membrane that can make direct observation challenging at best.
 Field technicians used a variety of technique to attempt characterization of insulation through direct observation.
 With exterior walls, field technicians used a combination of infrared thermography and probing around electrical boxes to determine whether a surface was insulated.
 Probing also often allowed an estimate of the thickness of wall insulation.
 Infrared thermography also sometimes allowed a determination of the completeness of attic insulation when no attic access was available.
 Where practical, field technicians observed the underside of the home to attempt to determine insulation type and thickness, and to look for signs that the floor insulation had been upgraded.
-Unless otherwise noted, R-values represent only the R-value of the insulation, not of the wall, attic, or floor assembly as a whole.

-Where characterization through direct observation was not practical, the RBSA Il study used manufactured home construction standards to infer insulation levels.
+Where characterization through direct observation was not practical, the RBSA II study used manufactured home construction standards to infer insulation levels.
 With homes that included labels documenting compliance with relevant construction standards, field technicians noted the insulation levels provided on these labels.
 Represented programs or authorities include the U.S. Department of Urban Development (HUD), ENERGY STAR Certified Manufactured Homes, and the Northwest Energy Efficient Manufactured (NEEM) Housing Program.
 Labeled insulation levels were assumed accurate for the home except in cases where direct observation revealed different information.
 Consistent with RBSA I, where no label was present, the RBSA II assumed a construction standard consistent with the home's age and with information gathered through direction observation.